-- 5. Click Next.
+- 6. Click Next.
 The Device Settings page is displayed.
-Do not change the default settings. - 6.
+Do not change the default settings. - 7.
 Click Next.
-Figure 4 shows the Design Templates and Creators page and select the Create a Microcontroller (MSS) based design check box under Design Templates and Creators.
-If the selected MSS core version appears in italics, it means that the selected MSS Core is not available in the vault and it requires to be downloaded.
+The Design Templates and Creators window is displayed, as shown in Figure 4. - 8.
+Under Design Templates and Creators, select the Create a Microcontroller (MSS) based design check box.
+If the selected MSS core version appears in italics, it indicates that the selected MSS Core is not available in the vault and it requires to be downloaded.
 To download, select the MSS core and click OK.
 The tool prompts for downloading the MSS core.
 Click Yes on the message prompt.
 The tool downloads the selected MSS core.